A New Path: Scaling Vision-and-Language Navigation with Synthetic Instructions and Imitation Learning: Introduction

-To address this problem, we investigate large-scale augmentation with synthetic in-domain data, i.e., model-generated navigation instructions for trajectories in realistic 3D environments.
-For this, we construct a large dataset using \Marky{} \citep{marky2022}, which generates VLN instructions that approach the quality of human instructors. \citet{marky2022} released the 1M \Marky{} instruction-trajectory pairs situated in 61 Matterport3D \citep{Matterport3D} environments.
-To increase the diversity of the environments (and thus the scenes and objects available in them), we automatically annotate an additional 491 environments from the Gibson dataset \citep{xiazamirhe2018gibsonenv}.
+To address this problem, we investigate large-scale augmentation with synthetic in-domain data, i.e., model-generated navigation instructions for trajectories in realistic 3D environments using previously developed components \cite{koh2022simple, marky2022}.
+We construct a large dataset using \Marky{}~\cite{marky2022}, which generates VLN instructions that approach the quality of human instructors. \cite{marky2022} released the 1M \Marky{} instruction-trajectory pairs situated in 61 Matterport3D \cite{Matterport3D} environments.
+To increase the diversity of the environments (and thus the scenes and objects available in them), we automatically annotate an additional 491 environments from the Gibson dataset \cite{xiazamirhe2018gibsonenv}.
 Gibson environments have been underutilized in prior VLN work due to the lack of navigation graphs indicating navigable trajectories through its densely-sampled 360\degree{} panoramas.
 We train a model that classifies navigable directions for Matterport3D and use it to construct the missing navigation graphs.
 We sample 3.2M trajectories from these graphs and annotate them with \Marky{}.
-To further increase the variability of trajectories, we synthesize image observations from novel viewpoints using an image-to-image GAN \citep{koh2022simple}.
+To further increase the variability of trajectories, we synthesize image observations from novel viewpoints using an image-to-image GAN \cite{koh2022simple}.
 The resulting dataset is two orders of magnitude larger than existing human-annotated ones, and contains a wider variety of scenes and viewpoints.
+We have released our Gibson navigation graphs and the Marky-Gibson dataset.\footnote{\href{https://github.com/google-research-datasets/RxR/tree/main/marky-mT5}{//github.com/google-research-datasets/RxR/tree/main/marky-mT5}}